thekirilltaran/gulp-settings/README.md

     ```

 ### <h4>P.s.</h4>
 If you have some problem you need to check all versions of nodeJs, npm, and gulp.
-Gulp with version less than 4.0.0 has another structure of fucntion in gulp file, it can be complicated for first run.
+Gulp with version less than 4.0.0 has another structure of function in gulp file, it can be complicated for first run.

 Also, you can add some new settings to web server or change the start and end folder where you want to compile files.